-14 9.4 DETECTOR BACKGROUNDS
+9.4 DETECTOR BACKGROUNDS

 Beam and machine induced radiation backgrounds can be the primary concern for the detector design [3-6].
 They can cause various radiation damages to the detectors and electronic components, and degrade the detection performance or even kill the detector completely in the extreme case.
 During data-taking, high rate radiation backgrounds may significantly increase the detector occupancy and impair the data-taking capability of the detector.
 Therefore it is always desirable to characterize the potential backgrounds at the machine and detector design stage and mitigate their impacts with effective measures.

 Detailed Monte Carlo simulation, along with lessons and experience learned from other experiments, can serve as the basis for such studies.

 The deleterious effects of the radiation backgrounds can be represented with hit density, total ionizing dose (TID), and non-ionizing energy loss (NIEL).
 The expected hit density can be used to evaluate the detector occupancy.
 TID is an important quantity for understanding surface damage effects in electronics.
 NIEL, represented in the 1 MeV neutron equivalent fluence, is important for understanding the bulk damage to silicon devices.
-The background simulation starts with either generating background particles directly in the IR (e.g. pair production) or propagating them to the region close enough to the IR (e.g. SR photons and off-energy beam particles).
+The background simulation starts with either generating background particles directly in the IR (e.g., pair production) or propagating them to the region close enough to the IR (e.g., SR photons and off-energy beam particles).
 Particle interactions with detector components are simulated with GEANT4 [7-9].
 The characterization methodology for the ATLAS detector background estimation [10] has been adopted.
 In the following, main radiation backgrounds originating from synchrotron radiation, beam-beam interactions, and off-energy beam particles, are discussed and their contributions are carefully evaluated.
-Safety factors of ten are always applied to cope with the uncertainties on the event generation and the detector simulation.
+Safety factors of ten are always applied to cope with the uncertainties on event generation and detector simulation.
+More complicated radiation backgrounds, e.g., offset during beam injection and beam particles significantly off the design orbit, are subject to future studies together with the evolving machine design.